 "As for you," Chris said to the woman who was trying to get away unnoticed, "I think we have to get you home..." he intensified his tone, "...Matt."

-The boy who was Matthew spun around in horror, nearly knocking himself out from under his wig.
+The boy in the pantsuit - who certainly was Matthew - spun around in horror, nearly knocking himself out from under his wig.